Raguram-N/My_Wall_of_Innovations/README.md

 A curated showcase of my product innovations, UX enhancements, and creative solutions designed to solve real-world problems.
-With 2+ years of experience at Amazon and knowledge in sociology and psychology, this repository highlights prototypes, case studies, and hands-on projects that demonstrate my approach to user-centered design, problem-solving, knowledge sharing and product thinking.
+With 2+ years of experience at Amazon and an understanding of sociology and psychology, this repository highlights prototypes, case studies, and hands-on projects that demonstrate my approach to user-centered design, problem-solving, knowledge sharing and product thinking.

 ---